jmahler/shootout/template/README.md

 NAME
 ----

-mustache - Mustache template examples
+template - template examples using Mustache, Handlebars, etc

 DESCRIPTION
 -----------

+There are various template libraries such as Mustache [1] and Handlebars.
+They all work in a similar with substituting for {{keywords}} inside curly brackets.

-Mustache [1] is a library for template substition with simple looping.
-This example is of a family with a parent and multiple kids.
+The following example uses Mustache [1] in Ruby for a with a parent multiple children.
 The template can display individual values as well as the multiple child values.

   $ cd ruby/
   $ cat family.mustache